focus-editor/focus/LOG.md

     - Hot-load user config file and apply the changes immediately (how do we handle the project dir changes?)
     - Have a command to edit global config or project config (it will open the corresponding file)
     - Every time a config file changes, the configs need to be reloaded and re-merged (and the changes need to be applied)

+- Proper tab support:
+    - Draw them wide (only in the visible part of the text)
+    - Consider them a whitespace when calculating line start - they never need to show on the left in finder results
+    - If it turns out to be too hard or messy, could just convert them to spaces on load

+- Config parameters:
+    - Convert to LF on load = true
+    - "disable_that_annoying_paste_effect = false"
+    - tab_size = 4
+    - Convert tabs to spaces on load = false
+    - cursor_style = block/line

 - Rewrite the input system using the keymap handler